 Senior Schooling is a key phase of education where students take greater responsibility for their own learning and actively prepare for their future.
 The Overnewton Anglican Community College Senior School caters for students in Years 10- 12 and is staffed by experienced Senior School educators.
 It aims to be a supportive environment in which students and staff work together towards the successful completion of the VCE.

 Overnewton is proud of its reputation of consistent academic success in the VCE, but we also aim to provide an environment that promotes a well-rounded education for our students, preparing them not only for VCE, but life beyond.

 Leadership is encouraged at all levels within the Senior School.
-There are various opportunities for leadership roles in Senior School including:
+There are various opportunities for formal leadership roles in Senior School including:

 Students apply for positions and may be required to take part in an interview process or a presentation to peers in order to secure these roles.